RobertBurrellDonkin/library-management-system/README.md

     * Profiles are likely to be an attractive option.
     * "jwt" and "unrestricted" profiles
 * I'll need to get around to documenting the configuration at some stage.
+* Added configuration property to switch auth on and off.
+Added no authentication profile to allow manual and automated testing.